 Many people perceive EMR and EHR interchangeably.
 But do you know what is the difference between EMR & EHR?
 The article gives a precise definition of both of the terms i.e. Electronic Medical Record (EMR) and Electronic Health Record (EHR).
 Check every piece of information carefully.
 Every term accompanies different senses and benefits.
 The post is a guide on “EMR vs EHR: What is the Difference.”
 So let’s get started.

-Electronic Medical Records abbreviated as EMR are electronic versions of the documents or charts placed in the physician’s clinic.
+Electronic Medical Records abbreviated as EMR meaning medical are electronic versions of the documents or charts placed in the physician’s clinic.
 The data are not shared outside the clinic premises.
-These are mainly utilized for the diagnosis and treatment of the patients.
+These are mainly utilized for the diagnosis and treatment of the patients care.

-There are some of the common advantages of EMR:
+There are some of the common what does emr stand for:

 - It traces data over time